 Dependent upon the specific plan a student chooses – it may cover artificial insemination and assisted fertilization and according to medical necessity where applicable.

-Language from the website: Tuttleman Counseling Services is committed to promoting inclusion and the affirmation of diversity in all forms.
+Language from the counseling center website: Tuttleman Counseling Services has a deep commitment to promoting inclusion and the affirmation of diverse identities.
 Our staff places a high value on the dignity and worth of all people.
 We embrace the richness brought by identities and expressions at the intersections of ethnicity, race, nationality, sexual/affectional orientation, gender, size, age, physical and mental abilities, religion/spirituality, socioeconomic status, and immigration status.
+We also recognize the immense impact that systemic racism and oppression have on our Black, Indiginous, and People of Color (BIPOC) students’ mental health and well being.
 In this spirit, we strive to foster cultural humility through ongoing training and professional development.
-We aim to promote the mental health and well-being of our diverse Temple community.
+We aim to promote the mental health and well-being of our diverse students in order to foster a healthy Temple community

 The Law School provides multiple stall restrooms.
 We have two classroom buildings and both buildings have multiple stall restrooms for people of all genders.
 The signage indicates that the restroom is an All Gender restroom.
 The signage for the gender-segregated restrooms indicates the location in each building of the gender-neutral restrooms.
 Our All Gender restrooms are accessible for people with disabilities.